 - Fragmenting Populations

-Unfortunately, that doesn’t mean we can simply eat whatever we want.
-If we extract too many resources from the environment, their natural levels might drop to the point where they can no longer recover.
+As human beings, we need to eat.
+We need to harvest food to survive.
+Unfortunately, that doesn’t mean we can eat whatever we want.
+If we extract too many resources from the environment, their natural levels might drop, so they can no longer recover.Â

 See Related: How Does Ethical Responsibility Play a Role in Environmental Sustainability?